mypaint/mypaint/BUILDING.md

 > The two colon-separated paths refer to the locations of package configuration
 > files for libmypaint and mypaint-brushes respectively.
 Replace the respective
-> occurence of $BASE_DIR if you installed either somewhere else.
+> occurrence of $BASE_DIR if you installed either somewhere else.

 In addition to knowing where libmypaint is installed _when building_, MyPaint also needs to know its location _when running_.
 This _can_ be